L-Blondy/up-fetch/README.md

 ### Interceptors

-You can intercept all requests
+You can setup the interceptors for all requests

 ```ts
 const upfetch = up(fetch, () => ({